Welcome to Why Affiliate Marketing

 Affiliate marketing

-discussed in detail below, where others promote your website in exchange for commission on the sale of goods or services.
-A form of performance based marketing where you only pay for results.
+Discussed in detail below, where other entities (businesses or individuals) promote your website for a reward.
+Most commonly, in exchange for commission on the sale of goods or services.
+A form of performance based marketing where you only pay for measurable results.

 The cheapest (unless you hire someone) but most time consuming strategy.
-This is where you manipulate your web page to include relevant content and specific keywords that rank well with search engines.
+This is where you manipulate your web page with aim to rank higher in the search engine for specific keywords.
 The higher the rank, the more frequent your website is displayed on the search engine results, the more traffic you get.
-Using META tags and the correct headings in your html code you can tell search engine robots how to view and list your page.
-If you are entering a market with a lot of competition you may still be able to gain a good page rank with a specific keyword term.
+By creating unique and relevant content, with appropriate META tags and well formed HTML code (W3C valid), you can tell search engine robots how to view and list your page.
+If you are entering a market with a lot of competition you may still be able to gain a good page rank with a specific keyword phrase.
 For example, you're setting up a laptop sale and repair shop in Bristol.
-If you type laptop in a search engine you get about 250 Million results, to get a good rank with this keyword alone would take years and a massive marketing budget.
+If you type laptop in a search engine you get about 250 Million results, to get a good rank with this keyword alone could take years and a massive marketing budget.
 Try running the search again using specific keywords of "bristol laptop" and you should see just under 2 million results are returned, "bristol laptop repair" returns under 65,000.
-The more specific your keywords the better your chances are of getting a higher page rank for that term, meaning that you will get visitors who are looking for your service.
-It can also help if your website is W3C validated.
-This ensures that the code you have used is tidy and more search friendly.
+The more specific your keywords the better your chances are of getting a higher page rank for that phrase, and the more relevant the visitors will be.
+Having W3C valid HTML code ensures that the code you have used is tidy, and more search friendly.

 Email Marketing